ColumPaget/Hashrat/README.md

   -f <listfile>   Hash files listed in <listfile>
   -i <pattern>    Only hash items matching <pattern>
   -x <pattern>    Exclude items matching <pattern>
+  -X <path>       Exclude items listed in file <path>.
+Items in the file can be wildcards.
   -n <length>     Truncate hashes to <length> bytes
   -c              CHECK hashes against list from file (or stdin) -cf             CHECK hashes but only show failures